AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/creating-proofs-within-workfront/create-automated-proof-workflow.md

    >
    >   * An Automated Workflow template's settings determine&nbsp;what you can do with the Automated Workflow for a proof.
 For example, if the Add a stage button disabled in the template, it is not visible as you work with the Automated Workflow settings for the proof.
    >   * When a person is added to a sage in an Automated Workflow template, but also already present as a reviewer on the proof, applying the template removes the reviewer from the stage.
 If you don't add another reviewer to the stage, a message will prompt you to add one.
-   >   * Your ability to modify an Automated Workflow template depends on the template settings configured by the Workfront administrator, as described in [Create and manage Automated Workflow templates](../../../administration-and-setup/manage-workfront/configure-proofing/create-manage-automated-workflow-templates.md).
+   >   * Your ability to modify an Automated Workflow template depends on the template settings configured by the Workfront administrator, as described in .
 If the ability to modify the template is disabled, only the owner of the template can modify&nbsp;it.
    >
    >